cisagov/ScubaGear/baselines/defender.md

 User impersonation protection SHOULD be enabled for sensitive accounts in both the standard and strict preset policies.

 <!--Policy: MS.DEFENDER.2.1v1; Criticality: SHOULD -->
-- _Rationale:_ User impersonation, especially the impersonation of users with access to sensitive or high value information and resources, has the potential to result in serious harm.
+- _Rationale:_ User impersonation, especially of users with access to sensitive or high value information and resources, has the potential to result in serious harm.
 Impersonation protection mitigates this risk.
-By configuring impersonation protection in both preset policies, administrators ensure that all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
+By configuring impersonation protection in both preset policies, administrators ensure all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
-- _Note:_ The standard and strict preset security policies must be enabled for accounts to be protected.
+- _Note:_ The standard and strict preset security policies must be enabled to protect accounts.

 #### MS.DEFENDER.2.2v1
 Domain impersonation protection SHOULD be enabled for domains owned by the agency in both the standard and strict preset policies.

 <!--Policy: MS.DEFENDER.2.2v1; Criticality: SHOULD -->
 - _Rationale:_ By configuring domain impersonation protection for all agency domains, the risk of a user being deceived by a look-alike domain may be reduced.
-By configuring impersonation protection in both preset policies, administrators ensure that all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
+By configuring impersonation protection in both preset policies, administrators ensure all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
-- _Note:_ The standard and strict preset security policies must be enabled for agency domains to be protected.
+- _Note:_ The standard and strict preset security policies must be enabled to protect agency domains.

 #### MS.DEFENDER.2.3v1
 Domain impersonation protection SHOULD be added for important partners in both the standard and strict preset policies.